fluentform/fluentform/readme.txt

 Yes.
 You can use Migrator feature of Fluent Forms to migrate from Ninja Forms.
 To do so, just go to Fluent Forms -> Tools -> Migrator and you will find a section for Ninja Forms.
 Click the Import Form button to migrate your forms.
 To import the entries, click the Import Entries button.

-= Do you have a public roadmap? =

-Yes.
-Please check our <a href="https://trello.com/b/FaDlAD9B/public-roadmap-wp-fluent-forms">public road map in Trello</a>

 = I want to report a bug, where to report? =